-The German-American Albert Wenger explains why venture capitalists are increasingly investing into European startups and how founders can benefit from the hype
+Star investor Albert Wenger explains why VCs are looking into European startups & how founders can benefit from the hype

 Meet a Nuremberger in New York.